rob2d/redux-wings/README.md

 # redux-wings

-a collection of utilities for streamlining modular Redux development.
+a collection of utilities for streamlining modular Redux development by letting you quickly make synchronous or asynchronous actions.

 ## Overview